7 Ways to Resolve Food Allergy Issues with Family and Friends

 3. They’ll let you do it all.

 This is a recipe for resentment.
 If a spouse jumps in and dares to do things differently, we get nervous and take over.
 So he leans back and thinks, “She’s got this.”
-The problem is that we can’t do it all indefinitely.
+The problem with this relationship approach is that we can’t do it all indefinitely.

 Consider trying again with your spouse or other loved one.
 Start by reviewing your child’s emergency care plan and auto-injector instructions.
 Our children deserve the security of knowing there is more than one person who can keep them safe.